rmosolgo/graphql-ruby/guides/type_definitions/field_extensions.md

 class_based_api: true
 ---

 {{ "GraphQL::Schema::FieldExtension" | api_doc }} provides a way to modify user-defined fields in a programmatic way.
-For example, Relay connections may are implemented as a field extension.
+For example, Relay connections are implemented as a field extension ({{ "GraphQL::Schema::Field::ConnectionExtension" | api_doc }}).

 ### Making a new extension